jmaassen/EYRg-wiki/README.md

 traditional supercomputers often do not have enough processing power available for the necessary computations.
-Fortunately, CESM is a multi-component model (as shown below) where the amount of communication between submodels is limited (at least relativly to the amount of communication within each submodel).
+Fortunately, CESM is a multi-component model (as shown below) where the amount of communication between submodels is limited (at least relatively to the amount of communication within each submodel).

 ![cesm](images/cesm.png "CESM submodels")